pintergreg/software-engineering/lectures/00_intro.md

 ::: {.fragment .mt-2}
 - KISS, an acronym for "Keep it simple, stupid!"
     - a variations: keep it stupidly simple
-    - the acronym was popular in the 70s
+    - the acronym got popular in the 70s
 :::

 ::: notes